 You can request a review of your penalty notice if:

-- you believe a mistake has been made, or
+- you believe someone has made a mistake, or

 - there were special circumstances that led to the offence.

-The review may lead to the penalty continuing to stand, your being let-off with a caution, or the penalty being cancelled.
+The review may lead to the penalty continuing to stand, your being let-off with a caution, or the cancellation of the penalty.